JulianSamphire/ReformatCode/README.md

 You will still need to make sure that you correctly use ByRef before your parameter names.
 See the notes at the top of my [blog](https://blog.samphire.net/2017/01/22/windows-to-xojo-data-type-conversion/) about this.

 If you have any questions, feature requests or bug reports, please visit to the Xojo forum [thread](https://forum.xojo.com/47389-xojo-ide-reformat-code-script) regarding this script.

+More information regarding Custom Code Reformatting in the Xojo IDE can be found [here](http://developer.xojo.com/custom-code-reformatting).